Biendeo/Advent-Of-Code-2017/README.md

 ### Day 14: Disk Defragmentation
 Take in an input string, and, using the KnotHash algorithm, count the number of squares and regions in the grid.

+### Day 15: Dueling Generators
+Take in two starting values, and compute how many times the two generators match values.